Wyko/essential_deathworlders/content/books/good-training/3-instinct.md

 It wasn’t clear who was more entertaining to watch; Righteous spinning his tall tale, the expressions crossing ‘Horse’s face as he listened, or the men watching them both.
 It was the last free weekend before the new SOR inductees arrived, shortly before the Whitecrest Brothers did as well.
 It would be an extremely busy year ahead, all things considered, so one last celebration was in order before the team grew for the first of many times.

-**"Bro!** I mean, you talked him outta it, so…but Jesus!
+"**Bro!** I mean, you talked him outta it, so…but Jesus!
 Right on your dick?
 That…" He shuddered at the thought.

 "Could be worse," said Firth with a smile.
 "We could do the fuckin’ Sistine Chapel on yours."